 If left without external light or interference, our biological clock naturally runs on an approximate twenty-four hour cycle, what’s known as solar time.
 Since the SCN receives its direct input from the optical nerves, the biological clock is dictated primarily by light.
 The rising and setting of the sun sets the clock, which is essentially the timing cycle our circadian rhythms are run by.

-When absent of external light or interference, our clock naturally runs on an approximate twenty-four hour cycle, what’s known as solar time.
-Based on this solar time, our brain releases serotonin, cortisol, and melatonin at various times throughout the day, synchronized with the natural light cycle.
-These chemical signals make up the elegant schedule our circadian rhythms run on, and communicate countless bodily functions such as our sleep-wake cycle, our eating habits, digestion, body temperature regulation, every levels, and overall alertness.
+Based on solar time, our brain releases serotonin, cortisol, and melatonin at various times throughout the day, synchronized with the natural light cycle.
+These chemical signals make up the elegant schedule our circadian rhythms run on, and communicate countless bodily functions such as our sleep-wake cycle, our eating habits, digestion, body temperature regulation, energy levels, and overall alertness.

 Experiencing any time shifts, whether from work, travel, or annual daylight savings time, misaligns our biological clock, forcing it to reset.
 The good news is that our biological clocks are meant to be adjusted.
 However, resetting our clock takes time, depending on the severity of the shift, and we risk throwing the circadian rhythms entirely off kilter.
 These shifts can cause several circadian disorders.
 Some are short term imbalances, such as we experience with jet lag, where we feel disoriented, restless, or have trouble sleeping until we adjust to the local time zone.
 But some of these shifts can cause long term symptoms resulting in more serious health problems such as obesity, chronic anxiety, headaches, and heart disease.